nerdz0ne/softethervpn-guided-installer-arm/README.md

 ### UPDATE: 4/15/2021
 - Updated to download the newest version, 4.34-9745.
-- Tested working on Raspbian Lite Buster (x86 and x64), running on Raspberry Pi 4
+- Tested working on Raspbian Lite Buster (x86), running on Raspberry Pi 4
 - Testing working on Armbian Buster (x86), running on Orange Pi Zero 2
+- arm64 support is a WIP

 ---